What on Earth is going on here?

 Q: Will this hot, glorious content be hosted anywhere other than acclaimed music journalism website popgoestheyear dot wordpress dot com?

 A: I’m glad you asked, because the answer is YES!
-I’m an active user and contributing reviewer on sputnikmusic.com, and will be posting these lists to my account there as well.
-Due to some formatting wonkiness with their list-publishing feature, I recommend you read any articles here, but I’ll probably be a bit more active in the comments section on Sputnik, so if you’d like to leave a comment or yell at me about why a song I don’t like is good actually, that’s probably your best bet to get a response.
+In addition to this website I’m also an active user and staff writer for sputnikmusic.com, and will be posting these lists to my account there as well.
+Due to some formatting wonkiness with their list-publishing feature, I recommend you read any articles here, but I’ll probably be a bit more active in the comments section over on Sputnik, so if you’d like to leave a comment or yell at me about why a song I don’t like is good actually, that’s probably your best bet to get a response.
 Additionally, I’ve set up a RateYourMusic account where I’ll be posting ratings for all the singles I’ve covered so far, in addition to those that didn’t make either list for a given year.
 So, if you want to see which beloved pop masterpieces I’ve rated a 3.5/5 (“The Rolling Stone rating”, as I call it), that’s where you can find that out.
+I’m very bad about keeping the RYM up-to-date but I promise all songs will eventually be accounted for

 Q: Should I listen along?